alimuzzaman-zamaddar/alimuzzaman-typescript-assignment/README.md

-Interfaces are generally better for object oriented patterns or public APIs because of it's extendability.
+Interfaces are generally better for object oriented patterns or public APIs because of it's extensibility.

 Types are more effective when you need union types, primitives, tuples, or advanced type manipulation.